 In accordance with the Company's accounting policy, non-current assets, including Caballo Blanco, are reviewed at each reporting date to determine whether there are any indicators of impairment.
 An impairment is recognized when the carrying amount exceeds the recoverable amount.
-Since acquiring the asset in July 2016, the Company has engaged with government authorities, community members and stakeholders, and undertaken additional exploration work including drilling and sampling programs.
-Candelaria has also closed a strategic investment with Agnico Eagle Mines Limited for \$9,700 for 9.9% ownership in the Company.
-The Company has completed a review and update of the Environmental Impact Assessment and is in the process of evaluating the proper moment to submit it to SEMARNAT, the Mexican Environmental Authority, once the stakeholder engagement process has determined that the social environment is appropriate.
-The Company has also developed an exploration program aimed at expanding the current resource which it will undertake pending funding.
-However, approval of the Environmental Impact Assessment and timing thereof remains uncertain.
-The Company determined that due to the uncertainty surrounding the timing of permitting, the value of the project could not be reasonably supported.
+The Company determined that due to the uncertainty surrounding the timing of execution of an exploration program and sources of funds for such program, the value of the project could not be reasonably supported.
 As a result, the Company recognized an impairment loss of \$20,869 for the year ended April 30, 2019.